Yeet1000/openwrt-rpi5-precomp/README.md

-# If you're here for a pre-compiled build for the Raspberry Pi 5 ~~that took me 5 hours to compile~~, [click here.](https://github.com/Yeet1000/openwrt-rpi5-precomp/releases/latest) Otherwise, you should just use [openwrt/openwrt.](https://github.com/openwrt/openwrt)
+~~# If you're here for a pre-compiled build for the Raspberry Pi 5 ~~that took me 5 hours to compile~~, [click here.](https://github.com/Yeet1000/openwrt-rpi5-precomp/releases/latest) Otherwise, you should just use [openwrt/openwrt.](https://github.com/openwrt/openwrt)~~
+OpenWRT is now available officially through the Firmware Selector, and this image is no longer preferred.
+For now, I'll build images with LUCI built in because OpenWRT's snapshots require LUCI to be manually installed.

 ![OpenWrt logo](include/logo.png)